animify/webpack-react-express/README.md

 Split into modular client and server directories, its dead easy to set up from scratch or plug in another project.

 ### Style ready
-Fully embedded Stylus ecosystem with plugins backed up by the [Blossom](https://getblossom.io) framework.
+Fully embedded Stylus ecosystem with plugins backed up by the [Blossom UI](https://getblossom.io) framework.

 ## Issues
 Please add a detailed issue to the issues section should you encounter one.